SilkRose/Pony/src/stories/shower-coffee/shower-coffee.md

 Pinkie sets her two cups of coffee outside her shower, straws leading into the shower.

-She gets and turns the water on.
+She gets in, turning the water on.

 *I'm so excited to try this!*